-ChatGPT Deep Research — A Workflow That Survives Scrutiny
+ChatGPT Deep Research: A Workflow That Survives Scrutiny

 What this covers

-Anyone writing the kind of brief where someone might forward it to an expert.
-Investment memos, competitive analysis, policy briefs, due-diligence write-ups, technical assessments before a buy decision.
+This guide is for the briefs where the reader will actually check the citations, the numbers, and the logic, and where a regular ChatGPT session is too shallow to hold up.
+Think investment memos, competitive analysis, policy briefs, due-diligence write-ups, and technical assessments before a buy decision.
 If your reader will accept “ChatGPT said so,” you don’t need Deep Research — you need a paragraph.
 If they won’t, Deep Research is the right tier, but only if you scope and verify properly.

 Before you start